Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

 \subsection{The effect of $n$}

 The fact that revival time in this case shows dependence on principle quantum number $n$ (Equation~(\ref{trev})), provides an opportunity to explore the revival pattern for various values $n$ for displaced number states.
-As defined in~Equation~({\ref{dns}) we considered displaced number states $\vert \alpha,n \rangle$.
+As defined in Equation~(\ref{dns}) we considered displaced number states $\vert \alpha,n \rangle$.

 The results of this study are shown in Figs.~\ref{fig-6} and~\ref{fig-7}.
 It is seen that the revival patterns for displaced number states are dependent upon $n$.
-We have taken the values $n=1,2,3,4$, with nonlinearity $b_{2}=0.005$, in the absence and presence of the system-environment coupling, respectively.
+We have taken the values $n=1,2,3,4$, with non-linearity $b_{2}=0.0005$ a.u., in the absence and presence of the system-environment coupling, respectively.
 Fig.~\ref{fig-6} represents the results without dissipation and Fig.~\ref{fig-7} represents the results in the presence of dissipation.
 The revival pattern is clearly affected by the dissipative effects.

-Theoretically calculated revival times for $n=1,2,3$ and $4$ are around 400, 200, 133 and 100 a.u. respectively.
-However, from Fig.~\ref{fig-6}, one can notice that the revival of the wave packet occurs around 200 a.u. independent of the $n$ value of the state $\vert \alpha, n \rangle$.
-This behavior for $n=1$ case was discussed in~\cite{selfr} and~\cite{trexp} where it was shown that revivals appear only when all eigenstates have accumulated a phase of $2 \pi k$ and in the process some extra revivals may appear as presented in~\ref{fig-6}(a).
-However, from our Figs.~\ref{fig-6}(c)\& (d) we also observe that there are cases where some revivals are missing for higher $n$ values.
+Theoretically calculated revival times for $n=1,2,3$ and $4$ are around $4000, 2000, 1330$ and $1000$ a.u. respectively.
+However, from Fig.~\ref{fig-6}(a), one can notice that the revival of the wave packet occurs at half of the theoretical revival time.
+This behavior for the $n=1$ case was discussed in~\cite{selfr} and~\cite{14jm}, where it was shown that revivals appear only when all eigenstates have accumulated a phase of $2 \pi k$ and in the process some extra revivals may appear.
+However, from our Figs.~\ref{fig-6}(c)\& (d), we also observe that there are cases where some revivals are missing for higher $n$ values.
+It is evident from these sub-figures that revivals of wave packets occur at $2000$ a.u. independent of the $n$ value for the state $\vert \alpha, n \rangle$.

 A comparison of Fig.~\ref{fig-6} with Fig.~\ref{fig-7} also indicates that the wave packet constructed around the higher displaced states are dissipated more prominently.
 In order to elucidate this finding, we extend the value of $n$ for the state $\vert \alpha, n\rangle $ upto $n=10$ and study the effect of dissipative medium at the first revival time.